awarded by the University of Leicester, UK in 2016

 examined by Alessandro Pavan and Fabrizio Adriani

 I am interested in Information Acquisition, Industrial Organization and Behavioural Economics.
 My research uses Game Theory and Laboratory Experiments.

 "Industrial Espionage in Duopoly Games" - lead article

-"Are Payoff Maximisers More Cooperative?
+"Are Payoff Maximisers More Pro-Social?
 Evidence from a Prisoner's Dilemma Experiment" - available at SSRN

 Behavioural Economics (BSc)

 Economic Environment of Business (MSc)